thekylemcenery/Stock_Price_Prediction-/README.md

 ```
 ## Usage

-The python file utilises the yfinance API to source historical stock price data for Disney (DIS) over a 10 year period.
+The python file utilises the yfinance API to source historical stock price data for Disney (DIS), along with data for other financial instruments like the VIX, gold, and crude oil over a 10 year period.
 This can be altered to suit any company with public trading data by altering the first argument of yfinance's '.download' function:

 ```python
 # Download Disney (DIS) OHLC data from 2000 to 2024